tytydraco/yessleep/out/Im_a_retired_English_teacher_and_reading_online_stories_used_to_be_my_favourite_hobby_But_now_I_need_a_new_hobby.md

 “It doesn’t work like that, you know” I said cautiously, willing the kettle to boil.

-“And you have this nice place”, she said, looking around appreciatively “Looks like a house right from Midsummer Murders!”
+“And you have this nice place”, she said, looking around appreciatively “Looks like a house right from Midsomer Murders!”
 The jokey tone again.
 The kettle began making very tiny noises.

 “What’s your Reddit name?”
 I asked, hoping I sounded friendly.